 Knowing how your business is currently performing is critical for every ecommerce retailer.
 Otherwise, you won’t know whether your existing strategies and processes are working or if your financial investments are yielding sufficient returns.
 That also means you won’t know if and when you’re doing something wrong or what you need to fix to improve your numbers.

 That’s why ecommerce analytics are vital if you want your DTC brand to grow.
-In this post, we’ll help you identify the key metrics you need to track in ecommerce analytics and the best tools that will help you gain a competitive edge.
+In this post, we’ll help you identify the key metrics and key performance indicators you need to track in ecommerce analytics and the best tools that will help you gain a competitive edge.

 What is ecommerce analytics?